| SHORT LIST | |

 NOTES

-1. See http://www.jewishgen.org/Belarus/rje_b.htm.2.
-Jewish mother, non-Jewish father.
-See article in New York Magazine by Charles Michner, 16 July 1990.
-3. Jewish mother, non-Jewish father.
+2. Jewish mother, non-Jewish father.
 See http://www.cremona.u-net.com/aldo.htm.
-4. Amy Biancolli's recent biography Fritz Kreisler: Love's Sorrow, Love's Joy (Amadeus Press, Portland Oregon, 1998) contains an extensive discussion of Kreisler's Jewish background, which he never acknowledged and which his wife adamantly denied (see Chapter 8: "Kreisler the Catholic, Kreisler the Jew").
-Biancolli cites a 1992 interview by David Sackson of Franz Rupp, Fritz Kreisler's piano accompanist in the 1930s.
-Rupp states that he once asked Kreisler's brother, the cellist Hugo Kreisler, about their Jewish background, to which Hugo responded simply, "I'm a Jew, but my brother, I don't know."
-According to Biancolli, Kreisler's father, Salomon Severin Kreisler (also called Samuel Severin Kreisler), a physician and amateur violinist from Krakow, was almost certainly Jewish.
-Fritz's mother, Anna, was a Roman Catholic, and probably an "Aryan."
+3. Jewish mother, non-Jewish father; see 21 July 2005 interview with Julia Fischer: "Maturity is all in a musician's mind," by Andrew Clark in The Financial Times (London).
+Clark writes of Fischer that "she is the product of nature as much as nurture.
+Her Jewish mother - 'everything comes from her' - is a pianist of Slovak descent; her German father, a computer specialist, 'is the most passionate listener to music I've ever known.'"
+4. Jewish mother, non-Jewish father.
+See http://www.inpetto-filmproduktion.de/films/hope/interview_daniel_hope.pdf.
+5. Paternal grandparents were Szymon and Bronia Josefowicz, Polish-Jewish immigrants to Canada.
+Maternal grandparents were Ian and Pamela (née White) Harris, who were Canadians of non-Jewish, English ancestry.
+6. Kreisler never acknowledged his Jewish background, but both of his parents came from Jewish families.
+Neue Deutsche Biographie (NDB) lists his religion as "israelitisch dann katholisch" ("Jewish, then Catholic").
+Amy Biancolli's biography Fritz Kreisler: Love's Sorrow, Love's Joy (Amadeus Press, Portland Oregon, 1998) contains an extensive discussion of Kreisler's Jewish background (see Chapter 8: "Kreisler the Catholic, Kreisler the Jew").
+She cites a 1992 interview with Franz Rupp, Fritz Kreisler's piano accompanist in the 1930s, which was conducted by David Sackson.
+Rupp is quoted as stating that he once asked Kreisler's brother, the cellist Hugo Kreisler, about their Jewish background, to which Hugo responded simply, "I'm a Jew, but my brother, I don't know."
+Viennese Jewish communal archives contain the birth records of both Fritz and Hugo Kreisler, as well as Hugo's 1929 burial record.
+They also contain the marriage record of their parents, Dr. Samuel Kreisler and Anna Reches.
+The birth records of Fritz and Hugo give Anna Reches' Jewish name as "Chaje Riwe" (rendered as "Chaje Ribe" in Hugo's record).
+There are numerous other individuals surnamed "Reches" in the Jewish archives.
+Biancolli indicates that Fritz's mother was most probably not of Jewish origin, but this assertion is apparently incorrect.
 According to Louis Lochner's 1950 biography Fritz Kreisler, Kreisler was reared as a Roman Catholic.
 However, according to unpublished parts of the manuscript uncovered by Biancolli in the Library of Congress, he was baptized only at the age of twelve.
-The bottom line seems to be that Kreisler was at least half-Jewish and his reticence on the subject primarily an attempt to placate his highly anti-Semitic wife Harriet. ("Fritz hasn't a drop of Jewish blood in his veins!" she is said to have vehemently responded to an inquiry from Leopold Godowsky.
+The bottom line seems to be that Kreisler was entirely Jewish by descent and his reticence on the subject primarily an attempt to placate his highly anti-Semitic wife Harriet. ("Fritz hasn't a drop of Jewish blood in his veins!" she is said to have vehemently responded to an inquiry from Leopold Godowsky.
 Godowsky retorted: "He must be very anemic.")
-5. Jewish father; see http://www.jewishgen.org/Belarus/rje_k.htm.
-6. Jewish father, non-Jewish mother.
+7. Jewish father; see http://www.jewishgen.org/Belarus/rje_k.htm.
+8. Jewish father, non-Jewish mother.
 In an April 5, 2002 interview with Derek Paiva in TheHonolulu Advertiser, Meyers is described as being "of Jewish and Japanese ancestry."
-7. See paragraph 13 of http://www.arbiterrecords.com/morini.html.
-Also Who's Who in World Jewry: A Biographical Dictionary of Outstanding Jews, edited by Harry Schneiderman and I.J.
-Carmin Karpman (McKay, New York, 1965, p.
-680).
-8. Jewish father, non-Jewish mother. |
+9. Jewish father, non-Jewish mother. |